harsha7154/demo-aws-files/README.md

 ![AWS Snapshot Example](./images/ec2ins1.png "Creating a snapshot")

 ### Step 3: Locate Your EBS Volume
-1. In the EC2 Dashboard, find the "Elastic Block Store" section in the left sidebar

-2.select the "storage" option.
+1.scroll the tab ,then select the "storage" option.

 ![AWS Snapshot Example](./images/storage1.png "Creating a snapshot")

-3. Click on "Volumes"
+2. Click on "Volumes"

    ![AWS Snapshot Example](./images/selectvol1.png "Creating a snapshot")

-4. Identify the volume you want to snapshot from the list
+3. Identify the volume you want to snapshot from the list

 ### Step 4: Create the Snapshot
 1. Select the volume by checking its checkbox